zjzhang42/MLpractech/readme.md

-# Basic Practices with Machine Learning Techniques
+# Practices and Tools of Machine Learning Techniques